Walk: Sacquoy Head's assault on the senses

 Points of interest: Stinkanie Geo; Ouse Bar seals; Kilns of Brin-Novan blowholes

-Route: Start - Skatequoy Farm - coastline due north of farm - Stinkanie Geo - Ouse Bar - Kilns of Brin-Novan - return by outward route.
+Route: Car park - Skatequoy Farm - coastline due north of farm - Stinkanie Geo - Ouse Bar - Kilns of Brin-Novan - return by outward route

 Terrain: Tarmac then stone track to Skatequoy Farm, then mostly pathless on short grass.
 Briefly wet after Skatequoy if unlucky with choice of route, as we were on the return.